 Iza Ding is an Assistant Professor of Political Science at the University of Pittsburgh with a secondary appointment in Public Policy at the Graduate School of Public and International Affairs.
-She is a scholar of comparative political development, with a focus on China and other communist and post-communist regimes.
-Her research explores the intersection of environmental politics and authoritarian governance, with active projects in the realms of environmental policymaking and implementation, environmental attitudes and behavior, bureaucratic organizations, and the rule of law.
+She is a scholar of comparative political development, with a focus on Asia and Eastern Europe.
+Her research explores environmental politics and authoritarian governance, with active projects in the realms of environmental policymaking and implementation, environmental attitudes and behavior, bureaucratic organizations, and the rule of law.

 1332 Government and Politics of Contemporary China